jackjohnjamison/jackjohnjamison/readme.md

 *** Known bugs and issues ***
 - Collisions "work" but they feel a little off and could use some tuning
 - Add a favicon already
-- Black screen of doom!
+- Black screen of doom! (maybe fixed)